terran6/mappo-competitive-reinforcement/README.md

 * [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 ## Let's Play Tennis!
-All of the relevant functionality and tools you will need in order to initialize and train the agents are available in this repository.
+All of the relevant functionality and tools you will need in order to initialize and train the agents are available inside of this repository.
 Please utilize the `run_tennis_main.py` file in order to run the training process.
 If you would like to change any parameters to customize training, please update the relevant attributes in the function calls below the `if __name__ == '__main__':` block.